Are they really good? How to spot the people with false virtue

 Strategies to protect yourself:

-• Treat them as they (unconsciously) ask to be treated
+- Treat them as they (unconsciously) ask to be treated and maintain your boundaries firmly

-• Expand your own energy to block their negative intentions
+- Expand your own energy to block their negative intentions, focusing on staying centered and aware

-• Laugh—they can be so absurd that sometimes laughter is your best defense
+- Laugh—they can be so absurd that sometimes laughter is your best defense, helping you maintain perspective and emotional distance

 In essence, stay awake and aware when dealing with people who appear overly virtuous.
 We are all wounded children walking in adult bodies, but there’s a vital distinction between those who have awakened, healed, and grown—and those who haven’t.
 It’s the latter group—the truly toxic people—you must beware of.